albrizre/Spatial_TSP_Regression/readme.md

 The scripts are organized sequentially into two main groups: **Simulation Studies** and **TSPLIB Empirical Analysis**.

 ### 1. Simulation Studies (1a – 1f)
-These scripts establish the baseline by simulating various spatial point processes and applying functional analysis.
+These scripts establish the baseline by simulating various spatial point processes and applying functional data analysis.

 * **1a Sim study Poisson clust.R**:
 * **1b Sim study Poisson hom.R**: